fabiospampinato/template/readme.md

 1. A template is just a folder installed locally simply by `git clone`-ing it into `~/.templates`, or you can copy it manually there.
 2. Each template has a folder named "template" inside it, which is what will be used for creating projects.
 3. Each template has a "template.json" file inside it, which lists all variables used by files inside the "template" folder.
-4. Each template may optionally have a folder named "hooks" inside it, containing files that will be executed at the right times.
+4. Each template may optionally have a folder named "hooks" inside it, containing files that will be executed at the appropriate times.

 When creating a project from a template this happens: